mickymacirl/rathmackneecastle/README.md

 ### Form Validation

-The Contact form was tested so that when a user tries to submit a blank form, the form should fail to submit with "Please fill out this field" message.
+The Contact form was tested so that when a user tries to submit a blank form, the form should fail to submit with a "Please fill out this field" message.

 **Test Steps:**